A Global Project To Continue To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th 2023 And The Many Hundreds Since

 What is the idea behind the Simchat Torah project?

-October 7th was Simchat Torah in Israel.
+October 7th 2023 was Simchat Torah in Israel.
 Over 1200 people were murdered and hundreds more were taken hostage.
 The Jewish people suffered our most horrific day since the Holocaust.

-King Solomon offers us guidance in Kohelet, which we will read on Sukkot, “There is a time for everything under the Heavens…. a time to mourn and a time to dance.”
+King Solomon offers us guidance in Kohelet, which we read on Sukkot, “There is a time for everything under the Heavens…. a time to mourn and a time to dance.”
 This Simchat Torah, with tears in our eyes, we will dance.

+The Jewish world will be unified, knowing that across the globe, Jews are dancing with Torah scrolls that collectively link us all with the events of October 7th 2023, and inspire us to realize that “Am Yisrael Chai.”
 Synagogues will encourage their members to come and dance with the newly robed scroll, to remember the fallen, by holding their Torah high, so that they can say: “We will not forget what happened on Simchat Torah last year, but we are determined to dispel the darkness with light.”

-Over 1600 communities across the globe will unite for Israel and the Jewish people.
+We hope and pray that 1800 communities across the globe will unite for Israel and the Jewish people.

 What is the cost to participate in the Simchat Torah Project?